-The site consisted of 5 industrial buildings (approximate area of 130,000m2).
+The site consisted of an industrial estate with 2 large buildings, covering an area of approximately 140,000m2 in area and constructed in 2011.
 The buildings were occupied at the time of the assessment.
-The buildings were occupied at the time of the assessment.
-Key chemical storage areas included the Fire Pump Rooms and LPG storage areas.
+Key chemical storage areas included the Northern and Southern Fire Pump Rooms.